Jala, Nayarit

 Jala (/es/) is both a municipality and a town in the Mexican state of Nayarit.
 As of 2005, the population of the municipality was 16,071, in a total area of 364.60 square kilometers.
 The population of the municipal seat of the same name was 9,631.

 Etymology

-The name Jala—place where there is a lot of sand—is derived from the Nahuatl word xali, which means sand, and the variant tla, which means place with an abundance of.
+The name Jala—place where there is a lot of sand—is derived from the Nahuatl word xali, which means sand, and the variant tla, which means place with a lot of.

 Geography

 The municipality of Jala is located in the southern part of the state of Nayarit; between parallels 21° 5’ and 21° 20’ latitude north and meridians 104° 18’ and 104° 31’ longitude west.
 It is bounded in the north by the municipalities of Santa María del Oro and La Yesca; in the south by the municipalities of Ahuacatlán and Ixtlán del Río; in the east with Ixtlán del Río and in the west with Santa María del Oro.

 The Rio Grande de Santiago passes in the north of the municipality.